editordoo/mix-auth/readme.md

 composer require bnabriss/mix-auth
 ```

-Laravel >5.5 uses Package Auto-Discovery, so does'nt require you to manually add the ServiceProvider.
+Laravel >5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.
 If you don't use auto-discovery, add the ServiceProvider to the providers array in `config/app.php`

 ```php
 Bnabriss\MixAuth\MixAuthProvider::class,